monijaman/Theoretical/solid/readme.md

 Why this violates ISP:

-- The Developer class is forced to implement manageTeam(), which it does not need.
+- The Computer class depends on the Device abstraction instead of concrete implementations.
-- This creates unnecessary dependencies and potential for misuse.
+- New devices can be added or replaced without modifying the Computer class.

 ### Good Example (Following DIP)